-Hannes Mayer is the Program Director of the MAS ETH in Architecture and Digital Fabrication.
+Hannes Mayer is the Programme Director of the MAS ETH in Architecture and Digital Fabrication.
 He is a Senior Researcher and member of the board of Gramazio Kohler Research.
 He is the director of education and oversees all research, publication and exhibition projects at the chair.

 Prior to joining GKR Hannes Mayer was the Roland Rainer Chair 2014/15 – Professor for Architectural Design and Research at the Academy of Fine Arts in Vienna and taught design studios and postgraduate design research at the Bartlett School of Architecture, University College London as well as University of Westminster, London.
 In Parallel, he was the director and editor-in-chief of the thematic review for architecture archithese until 2014.
 In 2016 he was an artist in residence at Villa Kamogawa, Goethe Institut Kyoto.

 Hannes Mayer is a frequent lecturer and visiting critic and a prolific initiator as well as experienced chair of public events.
 His more than sixty articles on architecture and related fields have been published in AD, arch+, archithese, a+u, Baumeister, trans, werk,bauen+wohnen as well as in various edited books.